Ports of Call

 The shopping in Las Leñas is concentrated in La Piramide shopping centre, which has stores providing basics like skiing equipment, clothing and film, as well as delicious Patagonian chocolate, which is a popular souvenir from Argentina.

 Las Leñas is nearly as famous for its buzzing nightlife as its skiing.
-There are a number of bars, pubs, nightclubs and discos in town, and the Valley Casino stays open until 4am.
+There are a number of bars, pubs, nightclubs and discos in town, while the Casino Las Leñas is also quite a draw.

 Las Leñas is an isolated purpose-built ski resort, so there isn't much to do off the slopes.
 There is a cinema in town.